1. A Bench Scraper is Your Friend

 You may want to at least partially bake your bottom crust if your recipe doesn’t call for that.
 20 minutes at 350°F should be enough to prevent sogginess.

-If your crust is soggy, brush the bottom of the crust with the OXO Silicone Pastry Brush.
+If your crust is soggy, brush the bottom of the crust with an egg wash with the OXO Silicone Pastry Brush.
 You can also sprinkle a little flour over the bottom of your crust before adding the filling.

 5. Avoid Leaving Unbaked Pies in The Fridge

 Completely assembled pies should only be refrigerated for a few hours before baking, otherwise the moisture in the filling with create a soggy crust.